wp-plugins/user-access-shortcodes/readme.txt

 = Installation =
 1. In your WordPress admin panel, go to Plugins > New Plugin
-2. Find our User Access Shortcodes plugin by WP Darko and click Install now
+2. Find our Responsive Tabs plugin by WP Darko and click Install now
 3. Alternatively, download the plugin and upload the contents of user-access-shortcodes.zip to your plugins directory, which usually is /wp-content/plugins/
 4. Activate the plugin